gabriwl165/python-web-framework/README.md

 status_description -> Nothing matches the given URI
 ```

-Basically, it just return for us the HTTP message and description for each HTTP status codes, so we can attach into our response.
+Basically, it just returns the HTTP message and description for each status code, allowing us to include them in our response.
 And that's it!
-Now we just need to change our `hello_world` route:
+Now we just need to update our `hello_world` route:

 ```python
 def hello_world_app(server: Server):